-Dr. Coxe said the first way to reduce elevated blood sugar is to get regular exercise, lose weight and maintain weight loss, and control your carbohydrate intake at meals, less or equal to 60 grams per meal.
+The first way to reduce elevated blood sugar is to get regular exercise, lose weight and maintain weight loss, and control your carbohydrate intake at meals.

-If these lifestyle changes don’t do the trick, Dr. Coxe said the next step is oral medications, often starting with metformin.
+If these lifestyle changes don’t do the trick, the next step is oral medications.
 If or when you are no longer able to control your blood sugar with oral medications, then you’ll need to move to insulin.